BOC approves purchase of refurbished fire truck

 The Board of Commissioners voted in that January meeting to approve the purchase of one fire engine and tabled the discussion of the second until the Jan.
 17 work session.
 The item did not come up during that work session, but a solution has been worked out since.

-Two resolutions recognizing Arbor Day as well as the Haralson County Schools Future Farmer’s of America, which is in the top four% in the U.S.
+Two resolutions recognizing Arbor Day as well as the Haralson County Schools Future Farmer’s of America, which is in the top 4% in the U.S.

 “I thank you for what you are doing,” said District 3 Commissioner John Daniel who read the FFA resolution, to those from HCSD’s FFA program in attendance, “for these students, for the future of agriculture, the state of Georgia and for our school system.”